filiprigoir/PswKey-php/src/Core/Documentation/Format/Custom.md

 ## Overview

-Custom conversion allows developers to provide their own alphabet definition instead of using the built-in from() and to() alphabet system.
+Custom conversion allows developers to provide their own alphabet definition instead of using the system-defined from() and to() alphabet system.

 Configuration is performed through: